inclusive-design/git-ops-api/daff/README.md

 ### Case 4

-Tests compound primary keys by creating multiple columns that exist in all files (ancestor, locale remote).
+Tests compound primary keys by creating multiple columns that exist in all files (ancestor, local remote).
 Checks if daff is able to accurately capture row mapping when using multiple primary keys.
 If it does, manually calculating row similarity should not be required.

 ### Case 5

-Test if compound primary keys for R-L columns can accurately capture row mapping for remote-local rows.
+Test if compound R-L columns can accurately capture row mapping for remote-local rows.
 If it does, manually calculating row similarity should not be required.
-Also test minimum number of compound primary keys.
+Also test the minimum number of compound primary keys needed and what errors take place when all compound primary key values are updated.

+### Case 6

+Test what errors take place when all compound primary key values and cell values for rows found in all 3 files for columns only found in ancestor file and local file are updated in the local file.

+### Case 7

+Test special case where the expected output will be produced.
+In this special case, rows found in both ancestor and local files will not be removed.

 ### Conclusion